martinlindhe/efyran/README.md

 ## Terminology
 - Orchestrator = the main driver toon you are playing from
-- Peer = A connected character that you control
+- Peer = A connected character that you control, including the orchestrator
 - Buff group = A tag such as "clr_symbol", which translates to a table of the Cleric "Symbol" line of buffs

-## Command reference
+## Command Reference

 ```
 /assiston <filter>          - tell peers to kill current target